Skip to main content

 • Ensure the RootStore interface remains as lightweight as possible.

-• Allow application developers to easily swap out SS and SC backends.
+• Allow application developers to easily swap out SC backends.

 Furthermore, we will keep IAVL as the default SC backend for the time being.
 While we might not fully settle on the use of IAVL in the long term, we do not have strong empirical evidence to suggest a better alternative.
 Given that the SDK provides interfaces for stores, it should be sufficient to change the backing commitment store in the future should evidence arise to warrant a better alternative.
 However there is promising work being done to IAVL that should result in significant performance improvement [1,2].